dutchwebworks/p80-vue-spa-learning/README.md

 http-server docs
 ```

 This will start a simple HTTP server and will give you a new URL to test on your local machine.
-Usually:
+Open the URL mentioned on the command-line, usually it's:

 	http://localhost:8080

 This `./docs` directory can be uploaded to a FTP server root directory to serve your static SPA web site.

-## Using this project as reference

-Now you can use this project as reference for your above new project.